+Counsel Initial Proposal

+March 24, 2023 2:00 p.m.

+Key: Changes from 2018 union contract are shown with track changes.

 ARTICLE 5 – WORK SCHEDULES

 Section 1 - Schedules Available

 The basic work requirement is the number of hours in any work schedule, excluding overtime hours, an employee is required to work or otherwise account for by leave, credit hours, holiday hours, excused absence (such as administrative time), compensatory time off, or leave without pay (LWOP).
 The work requirement for part-time employees is the number of hours the employee must be present in a biweekly pay period.